inchkev/garden/README.md

 npm run cultivate
 ```

-or, have it run in any directory:
+or, have it sow any directory:

 ```console
 node cultivate.js DIR